-A bracing look at how the Tech top five (Google, Apple, Amazon, Facebook, and Microsoft) and other Silicon Valley power-players are using their influence to encroach upon the civil landscape of government, healthcare, transportation, and housing.
+A bracing look at how Google, Apple, Amazon, Facebook, and other Silicon Valley power players are using their influence across the globe to encroach upon our civil landscape

-While the promise of Silicon Valley is bold, futuristic, and seductive, it is important to understand these corporations’ possible impact on our future.
-Silicon States emphasizes that before we hand our future over to a rarified group of companies, we examine the world they might build: its benefits, prejudices, and inherent flaws.
-And to ask, ultimately, if we really want it.
+While the promise of technology is seductive, it is important to understand these corporations’ possible impacts on our political and socioeconomic institutions.
+Greene emphasizes that before we hand our future over to a rarefied group of companies, we should examine the world they might build and confront its benefits, prejudices, and inherent flaws.
+Silicon States pushes us to ask if, ultimately, this is the future we really want.